mahdiofhijaz/mahdiofhijaz/README.md

 ### Hello there 👾

-I’m a computational scientist with expertise in molecular simulations and protein engineering, applying modeling techniques across diverse disciplines and systems.
+I’m a computational scientist specialized in molecular simulations and protein engineering, applying modeling techniques across diverse disciplines and systems.

 * I'm currently working on allostery (long range communication) in proteins
 * Interested in collaborating on method development relating to protein motion and function?
 Let’s connect